-The findings of positive correlations between Endozoicomonas, host growth rate, and host disease susceptibility documented in this study complement and contextualize much of the ongoing work on the mechanisms underlying proposed coral-Endozoicomonas34 metabolic mutualism32,3542,43 and suggest that the interaction of Endozoicomonas with coral disease susceptibility deserves greater scrutiny.
+We found positive correlations between the total relative abundance of Endozoicomonas in coral tissue and the host traits of growth rate and disease susceptibility.
+This finding complements and contextualizes ongoing work on the mechanisms underlying the coral-Endozoicomonas symbiosis34 and the potential role of Endozoicomonas as a metabolic mutualist32,35.
+While the use of relative abundance in these findings may mask potential differences or similarities in the true abundances of this taxon within each coral genus – for example, if coral taxa harbor either high or low absolute microbial abundances, an observation common to sponges42,43, this may cause relative abundances of Endozoicomonas to differ between genera even when their absolute abundances may be equal – these results nevertheless suggest that the interaction of Endozoicomonas with coral disease susceptibility deserves greater scrutiny.
 They also echo findings of correlations between life-history strategy and microbiome structure in other important marine invertebrates, such as that between predator defense and microbial abundance in marine sponges44.